matuzo/matuzoat/src/blog/2023/single-page-applications-criticism.md

 In SPAs, you create components.
 A component might be part of another component, and another component until it finally ends up in the wrapper `<div>` of your index.html.
 If you look at the final document of most SPAs, the page doesn’t look like a coherent entity, but more like a dump for components that happen to form a page visually.
 As already mentioned, HTML is a cornerstone of any accessible website and the page structure (a sound heading outline, landmarks, DOM order, semantic HTML in general) plays an important role.

 Don’t get me wrong, I also build components that are part of a system, but I also spend a good amount of time crafting pages that work well.
 The fact that the HTML document is something that you barely touch, because everything you need in there will be injected via JavaScript, puts the document and the page structure out of focus.
 I don’t suggest that a component-based approach is wrong, not even one that is written in a JavaScript environment, quite the opposite, but just because it’s more convenient and efficient to work with a JS Framework, doesn’t mean that we have to serve all that JavaScript to the client.
 The traditional way of serving websites entirely on the client is outdated, but I also don’t believe that concepts like hydration are much better.
-It’s worth exploring approaches that try to minimize the amount of JS shipped.
-Some notable project are [Lit](https://lit.dev/), [Astro](https://astro.build/), [Svelte](https://svelte.dev/), or [WebC](https://github.com/11ty/webc).
+It’s worth exploring approaches that separate concerns and try to minimize the amount of JS shipped.
+Some notable projects are [Lit](https://lit.dev/), [Astro](https://astro.build/), [Svelte](https://svelte.dev/), or [WebC](https://github.com/11ty/webc).

 ## Performance